florianschanda/miss_hit/LEXING_ISSUES.md

 ## Command form

-A function without outputs that takes string arguments such as "disp" or "clear" is normally called like this:
+A function without outputs, that takes string arguments such as "disp" or "clear", is normally called like this:

 ```
 disp('Potato!');